ChoqySirait/Choqy-Pananda-S./README.md

 # Choqy-Pananda-S.

 # 💫 About Me:
-My name is Choqy Pananda Sirait.<br>I am an information systems student at the Del Institute of Technology.<br>I like to coding and design.<br>In God I Trust, I Can.<br>
+My name is Choqy Pananda Sirait.<br>I am an information systems student at the Del Institute of Technology.<br>I like to coding and design.<br>Nice To See Youu.<br><br> My Quote : In God I Trust, I Can.<br>

 # 💻 Tech Stack: